A General Framework for Importance Sampling with Markov Random Walks: Efficiency Criteria and an Illustrative Example

 In Table \ref{tab:sv toy}, we use the plain Monte Carlo method as a benchmark to compare the four methods.
-The importance sampling method in \cite{fouque2002variance} appears to have the largest variance reduction while taking considerable computational time because the tilting probability there has to be recomputed via an expansion at each time step.
-In contrast, in our method, the titling parameters are first computed via an optimization procedure and then fixed in the sampling stage; our method has lower computational costs.
-The proposed algorithm seems to outperform the others in terms of the efficiency ratio, with the probability being around $10^{-2}\sim 10^{-4}$.
+The importance sampling method in \cite{fouque2002variance} appears to have the largest variance reduction when the probability of event is not extreme.
+However, it always takes considerable computational time because the tilting probability there has to be recomputed via an expansion at each time step.
+In contrast, in our method, the tilting parameters are first computed via an optimization procedure and then fixed in the sampling stage; our method has lower computational costs.
+The proposed algorithm seems to outperform the others in terms of the efficiency ratio, with the probability being around $10^{-2}\sim 10^{-5}$.

-Our algorithm outperforms the LD- and MD-based exponential tilting methods in \citet{collamore2002importance, fuh2007estimation} because the families of distributions embedded in their one-parameter families are not large enough.
+{\change{Our algorithm outperforms the LD- and MD-based exponential tilting methods in \citet{collamore2002importance, fuh2007estimation} because the family of sampling distributions embedded in their one-parameter exponential tilting (induced by the eigenvalues and eigenfunctions) is not large enough.
 More precisely, the duo-exponential family in our algorithm includes theirs as special cases and strictly enlarges the search space of alternative distributions.
-Thus, it is not surprising that our algorithm performs better.
+Thus, it is not surprising that our algorithm performs better.}} {\change{Minimizing the cross-entropy (Duo-CE) leads to a similar variance reduction to our method.
+The variance reduction of the cross-entropy is typically slightly worse than Duo-V since it does not directly minimize the variance of the estimator.
+In addition, we notice that the cross-entropy method usually takes longer time to find the optimal tilting parameters.}}